 When an RSA grantee begins a report, the report is is Partially Saved status.
 When the grantee submits the report, it is changed to Complete status.
 Each report has RSA staff assigned who may change the status back to Partially Saved, allowing the RSA grantee to edit and resubmit the report.
 If you have submitted a report and need to correct it, please contact the RSA staff listed in the table at View Data for assistance.

 Case Service Report (RSA-911) and WIOA Annual Report (ETA-9169)

-State VR agencies report quarterly RSA-911 data differently than other reports in that a State VR agencies upload a CSV file to the RSAMIS.
+State VR agencies report quarterly RSA-911 data differently than other reports; State VR agencies upload a CSV file to the RSAMIS.
 Once the file has cleared the RSA-911 Edit Checks without errors, the file is immediately saved to a separate and secure RSA-911 database.
 For this reason, RSA grantees and the public cannot view RSA-911 data in the RSAMIS.